Ashy flycatcher

 The species has a small, thin, and pointed beak adapted for eating insects.
 Its diet is mostly insectivorous, although it also eats berries and small geckoes.
-The birds are very active, foraging singly, in groups, or in mixed-species flocks.
-They forage in the upper levels of the canopy, with prey being caught with small circular flights, from foliage, and being gleaned from the bark and leaves.
-The species breeds in solitary pairs, with each pair maintaining a territory of 1–4 hectare and raising young alone.
+The birds are very active, foraging alone, in groups, or in mixed-species flocks.
+They forage in the upper levels of the canopy, catching prey in flight and from foliage, bark, and leaves.
+The species breeds in solitary pairs, with each pair maintaining a territory of 1–4 hectares and raising young alone.
 A variety of vocalisations are used by the species, and there is very little geographical variation in calls.

 Taxonomy and systematics

 The ashy flycatcher was originally described as Butalis caerulescens by the German ornithologist Gustav Hartlaub in 1865, based on specimens from South Africa.
-The name of the genus, Muscicapa, is derived from the Latin words musca, meaning a fly, and capere, meaning "to catch".
+The name of the genus, Fraseria, is in honour of the English zoologist Louis Fraser.
 The specific name of the species refers to its colour, meaning dark blue or cerulean in Latin.
 Ashy flycatcher is the official common name designated by the International Ornithologists' Union (IOU).
-Other common names for the species include ashy alseonax, blue-grey flycatcher, bluegrey flycatcher, blue-grey alseonax, little blue flycatcher, and white-eyed flycatcher.
+Other common names for the species include ashy alseonax, blue-grey flycatcher, blue-grey alseonax, little blue flycatcher, and white-eyed flycatcher.

 The ashy flycatcher was long placed in the genus Muscicapa, but a 2016 study of DNA sequences of Muscicapa flycatchers by Gary Voelker and colleagues found that the genus was paraphyletic.
 The same study found that the ashy flycatcher was most likely sister to Tessmann's flycatcher, and that these two species were most closely related to the olivaceous flycatcher.
 As of 2022, the ashy flycatcher's current generic placement is disputed.
-The IOU continues to place it in the genus Muscicapa, while The Clements Checklist places it in Fraseria along with Tessmann's flycatcher.
-The authors of the 2016 study suggested placing both of these species in either Cichlomyia or Butalis, depending on which one has priority.
+The IOU and The Clements Checklist place it in Fraseria, along with Tessmann's flycatcher, while the IUCN continues to place it in Muscicapa.
+The authors of the 2016 study suggested placing these two species in either Cichlomyia or Butalis, depending on which one has priority.
+A more recent molecular phylogenetic study published in 2023 supports the placement of the species in Fraseria.